YconquestY/cs-629/README.md

 Here we see four methods. `putFromProc` delivers a cache request from your L1 cache to your L2 cache. `getToProc` should return the associated data that is for that memory address that was requested from L1. `getToMem` will deliver any requests from your cache to main memory (or a higher level cache). `putFromMem` will respond with the data you requested from main memory.
 These are connected in the test bench for you already.

 For testing Part 2, use `Beveren_nested.bsv`.
-This will test your L2 cache *indirectly*.
+This will test your L2 cache <font color="red">indirectly</font>.
 We connect your L1 cache to the L2 cache and probe your L1.
 If you find it helpful, you can make your own test bench using the same structure as `Beveren.bsv` and probe your L2 cache directly.

-As a note for the later lab, we will instantiate one L2 cache, which we will connect to both of your L1 caches.
+As a note for the later lab, we will instantiate one L2 cache, which we will connect to <font color="skyblue">both</font> of your L1 caches.

 ## Suggestions